Battrick Clark Solicitors of Bristol offer all the help and legal advice you will need if you are faced with domestic violence or abuse.

 Domestic violence or the threat of domestic violence should not be tolerated.

 We also represent people who are the respondents to such applications.
-We can help to negotiate terms of an order to ensure that certain arrangements can continue, e.g. Contact with children etc.
+We can help to negotiate terms of an order to ensure that certain arrangements can continue, e.g. contact with children.

-Legal Aid is still available for applications to the Court for non-molestation/occupation orders where there is domestic violence.
-That violence can be interpreted as emotional, psychological and physical violence.
-Provided that you are financially eligible for Legal Aid then an application will be made on your behalf to the Legal Aid Agency to try to secure funding for your case.
+Legal Aid is still available for applications to the Court for non-molestation / occupation orders where there is domestic violence.
+That violence can be interpreted as emotional, psychological and / or physical violence.
+Provided that you are financially eligible for Legal Aid, an application will be made on your behalf to the Legal Aid Agency to try to secure funding for your case.

 Questions and answers